The Quest for Efficient Reasoning: A Data-Centric Benchmark to CoT Distillation: Methodology: A Data-Centric CoT Distillation Benchmark

 \textbf{\ding{182} Question Rephrasing:} This method, introduced in MetaMath \citep{yu2023metamath}, aims to increase question diversity by having the teacher LLM $\mathcal{T}$ paraphrase an existing question $Q_i$ while preserving its underlying meaning and original answer $A^*_i$: $\{\hat{Q}_i^j = \mathcal{T}(Q_i, P_{reph})\}_{j=1}^{L}$.
 Here $Q_i$ and $P_{reph}$ are the original question and rephrasing prompt.
 For each rephrased question \( \hat{Q}_i^j \), the teacher \( \mathcal{T} \) generates a CoT rationale \( \hat{R}_i^j \) and answer \( \hat{A}_i^j \). one augmentation is retained if \( \hat{A}_i^j \) matches the original answer.

 \textbf{\ding{183} Question Augmentation:} This strategy focuses on creating entirely new questions $Q_{new}$, to broaden the topical coverage or complexity of the training data, based on a set of seed questions $Q$~\citep{li2024common}: $Q_{new} = \mathcal{T}(Q, P_{QA})$. $P_{QA}$ here is a prompt for generating novel questions.
 After that, the same generation-then-filter process will be adopted to produce new answers and CoTs for the augmented questions, as we introduced in the Question Rephrasing method.
+Unlike general instruction-tuning methods (e.g., Self-Instruct), this operation is strictly constrained to \textit{Reasoning Transfer}.
+The prompt $P_{QA}$ forces the generation of parallel reasoning problems (e.g., altering numerical values in math or subjects in logic puzzles) to ensure the student learns the underlying reasoning pattern rather than memorizing specific answers.